Joe Crowley: Elections

-2018 election
+2018 primary election

 Crowley, who had been named as a potential successor to Nancy Pelosi as House Leader or Speaker, sought re-election in 2018.

-Backed by the organization Brand New Congress, bartender and activist Alexandria Ocasio-Cortez challenged Crowley in the Democratic primary.
+Backed by the organization Brand New Congress, Alexandria Ocasio-Cortez challenged Crowley in the Democratic primary.
 Ocasio-Cortez, who had been an organizer in Bernie Sanders' 2016 presidential campaign, was the first primary challenger Crowley had faced since 2004.
 Most observers concluded that Crowley would win the primary, citing his strong support from elected officials and his large fundraising advantage.

 In her campaign, Ocasio-Cortez said that Crowley was not progressive enough for the district, and also accused him of corruption, stating that he was using his position as chair of the Queens Democratic Party improperly.
 Crowley significantly outspent Ocasio-Cortez prior to the primary election.

 On June 26, 2018, Crowley was defeated in the Democratic primary by Ocasio-Cortez.
 Ocasio-Cortez received 57% of the vote in what was seen as a massive upset.
 Crowley remained on the general election ballot under the Working Families Party line.
 Ocasio-Cortez defeated Crowley and Republican Anthony Pappas in the November 6 general election, with Crowley receiving just under 7% of the vote.